seav/cahill-concialdi/README.md

 Similar to the forward projection, I could have simply ported Justin’s Java code which has methods for the inverse projection, but because of the customizations that I implemented in my forward projection code, porting would not be as easy.

 Instead, I decided to implement an approximate and faux inverse projection.
 I divided the map into 1°×1° cells and treated each cell as a simple linear quadrilateral.
-I then solved the system of quadratic equations needed to convert any Cartesian point in any map cell to its relative position in the spherical cell.
+I then solved the system of quadratic equations needed to convert any Cartesian point in any map cell to its relative position in the corresponding spherical cell.
 This worked quite well because the faux linear cells are visually indistinguishable from the true curved projected cells unless you were way too zoomed in.

 ### Bering Strait cut
 One significant change that I did from Luca’s original arrangement is that I used 168.5°W as my dividing line on the Bering Strait instead of Luca’s original 170°W which clips the tip of the Chukchi Peninsula on the easternmost part of Russia and the large St. Lawrence Island in Alaska.
 Unfortunately, there is no line of longitude passing through the Bering Strait that doesn’t cut any island, but using 168.5°W at least only cuts the minor Aleutian island of Umnak.

+## Data sources

-## Vector data from Natural Earth
+### Vector data from Natural Earth
 To depict the landmasses, countries, and boundaries, I simply grabbed the [GeoJSON data](https://github.com/nvkelso/natural-earth-vector/tree/master/geojson) from [Natural Earth](http://naturalearthdata.com/), and simplified it by:
 * rounding coordinates to 2 decimal places,
 * stripping out the excess properties,